 Full album details and more album cover pictures on Album details page.

-Two singles were released from the album (both with non-album B-sides).
+Two UK singles were released from the first album (both with non-album B-sides).
 The third featured tracks presumably destined for the follow-up.
+Arista Canada, who also released the album, released two singles as well, choosing different tracks in some cases.